ziyilin/graal/docs/reference-manual/tools/chrome-inspector.md

 --inspect.Initialization=(true|false)
 ```

-when true, inspect the language initialization phase.
+When true, inspect the language initialization phase.
 When initial suspension is
-active, suspends at the begining of language initialization and not necessarily
+active, suspends at the beginning of language initialization and not necessarily
-at the begining of the application code.
+at the beginning of the application code.
 It's `false` by default.

 ```
 --inspect.Internal=(true|false)
 ```

-when true, internal sources are inspected as well.
+When true, internal sources are inspected as well.
 Internal sources may provide
 language implementation details.
 It's `false` by default.

 ### Programmatic Launch of Inspector Backend